Who We Are

 JUNE 5,6 and 8 2024

-Mark your calendars!
-We hope you will be able to join us in this opportunity to support our cemetery, enjoy the green space, meet your neighbors, and contribute to the community.
-Volunteers will remove Memorial Day decorations and separate them into green and non-green waste.
+Thanks to all the volunteers who joined us.
+It was a great day to enjoy the green space, meet your neighbors, and contribute to the community.
+Over 200 volunteers helped remove Memorial Day decorations and separate them into green and non-green waste.

 TREES, TREES, EVERYWHERE…plus turf!